-Looking for something a little more refined?
+Looking for something a little more refined when you visit Casablanca?
 Make a reservation at upscale, waterfront establishment Le Cabestan and ask for a table by the water.
 Prepare to shell out American prices for ocean views, beautiful patrons and top-notch food.

-Mosque Hassan II

-Most Westerners have never been inside a mosque, but Mosque Hassan II in Casablanca, Morocco
+2. Visit Mosque Hassan II in Casablanca, Morocco

 Tours are offered in several languages at set times daily, except on Fridays.
 Visitors to Mosque Hassan II should dress conservatively and respectfully (make sure your arms, shoulders, neckline and knees are covered) and bring a pair of socks, as you’ll be required to remove your shoes for part of the tour.

-Art Deco Architecture
+3. Admire the Art Deco Architecture in Casablanca

 Bustling downtown Casablanca will leave you feeling like you stepped into a time machine.
 French architects who embraced the Art Deco movement of the early 20th century practically took over Casablanca, and there are plenty of historic buildings to see.
 Some of them are unfortunately in crumbling disrepair while others are well maintained.
 Overall, this neighborhood is an authentic slice of Morocco’s history as a French colony.